protozis/LBM_CYMB/README.md

 $> make
 $> make install
 ```
-`make install` will copy all binaries and `.cl` kernel source file into `LBM_CYMB/bin`.
+`make install` will copy all binaries and OpenCL kernel source file into `LBM_CYMB/bin`.
 Clean all binaries with `make clean` if you want a fresh make.

 Be advice that the Opencl target version need to be defined in you host program as
 ```C
 #define CL_TARGET_OPENCL_VERSION 300
 ```
-while `300` stands for the version `3.0.0`.
+while `300` stands for the version 3.0.0.
 Also the atomic function support for 64-bits integer is required by the force calculation in `simulate_ocl.cl`, you will need to check if the device extension of `cl_khr_int64_atomics` is available for your desire platform.

 > [Note] If you want to make MP4 video in pipeline, `ffmpeg` must be installed.